kfgodel/ember-cli-poc/readme.md

 ## Commands to create this project

-> ember new my-new-app --skip-gitapp
+> ember new procedimientos-activos --skip-gitapp
-> cd new my-new-app
+> cd new procedimientos-activos
 > bower install bootstrap --save

 Add to `ember-cli-build.js`